kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

 #### ² Qemu will run with a specific user.
 It must have access to the VMs drives

-All the disk drive resources needed by the VM (CoreOS disk image, kubernetes binaries, cloud-init files, etc.) are put inside `./cluster/libvirt-coreos/libvirt_storage_pool`.
+All the disk drive resources needed by the VM (CoreOS disk image, lmktfy binaries, cloud-init files, etc.) are put inside `./cluster/libvirt-coreos/libvirt_storage_pool`.

 As we’re using the `qemu:///system` instance of libvirt, qemu will run with a specific `user:group` distinct from your user.
 It is configured in `/etc/libvirt/qemu.conf`.
 That qemu user must have access to that libvirt storage pool.

 If your `$HOME` is world readable, everything is fine.
-If your $HOME is private, `cluster/kube-up.sh` will fail with an error message like:
+If your $HOME is private, `cluster/lmktfy-up.sh` will fail with an error message like:

 ```
-error: Cannot access storage file '$HOME/.../kubernetes/cluster/libvirt-coreos/libvirt_storage_pool/kubernetes_master.img' (as uid:99, gid:78): Permission denied
+error: Cannot access storage file '$HOME/.../lmktfy/cluster/libvirt-coreos/libvirt_storage_pool/lmktfy_master.img' (as uid:99, gid:78): Permission denied
 ```

 In order to fix that issue, you have several possibilities: